KippAD/portfolio-project-2/README.md

 ### **Objectives**
 The UX objectives of the project are:

-1. The application interface is intuitive to a first time user, the function and purpose clear, and the navigation progressive and natural.
-The user enjoys using the site and actions are second nature to them.
+1. The application interface is intuitive to a first time user, its function and purpose is clear, and the navigation is progressive and natural.
+The user enjoys using the site and actions come as second nature to them.

 2. To build an application with an aesthetically pleasing design that is responsive across multiple devices, and that elicits a positive emotional response from the user.